nacaru-w/twinkle-lite/README.md

-# Deletion Request Maker
+# Twinkle lite
-Js tool for making the creation of deletion requests easier on the Spanish wikipedia
+A light version of Twinkle to be implemented on the spanish Wikipedia.